Why Should I Use Comments in Project Management Software?

 Comments allow you to leave notes on tasks, folders, and projects within your project management software.
 You can use comments to ask questions, provide updates, and communicate with your team.
 You can also tag colleagues in comments to get the attention of a specific team member, stakeholder, or user group.

-By using comments directly in the project management software, you can easily communicate without having to send separate emails or instant messages.
+By using comments directly in your project management software, you can easily communicate without having to send separate emails or instant messages.
 This functionality provides the following benefits:

 - Keeping all conversations within the project management software maintains a clear audit trail.